MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

     > [!NOTE]
     > In the warehouse put-away, you can continue to change the quantities that are being put away in storage or cross-docked, as necessary.
 For example, you might decide to cross-dock an extra quantity to expedite the cross-dock registration.

-## <a name="to-view-cross-docked-items-in-a-shipment-or-pick-worksheet" />To view cross-docked items in a shipment or pick worksheet
+## <a name="to-view-cross-docked-items-in-a-shipment-or-pick-worksheet"></a>To view cross-docked items in a shipment or pick worksheet

 If you're using bins, when you open a shipment or the pick worksheet the quantity of each item in the cross-dock bins updates.
 When the item is available in the cross-dock bin, you can create a pick for the items on the shipment.
 In the pick worksheet, you can edit the lines as needed.